johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-08-05-azure-pipelines-meet-vitest/index.md

   workingDirectory: src/client-app
 ```

-The above will, when run, trigger a `npm run test:ci` in the `src/client-app` folder of my project (it's here where my app lives).
+The above will, when run, trigger a `npm run test:ci` in the `src/client-app` folder of the project (it's here where the app lives).
 What does `test:ci` do?
-Well, it's a script in my `package.json` that looks like this:
+Well, it's a script in the `package.json` that looks like this:

 ```json
 "test": "vitest",
 "test:ci": "vitest run --reporter=default --reporter=junit --outputFile=reports/junit.xml",
 ```

 You'll note above we've got 2 scripts; `test` and `test:ci`.
-The former is the default script that Vitest will run when you run `npm run test`.
+The former is the default script that Vitest will run when you run `npm test`.
 The latter is the script that we'll use in our pipeline.
 The difference between the two is that the `test:ci` script will:

+1. Doesn't run in watch mode
-1. Fail the build if any tests fail
+2. Fail the build if any tests fail
-2. Produce a JUnit XML report which details test results.
+3. Produce a JUnit XML report which details test results.
 This is the format that Azure Pipelines can use to ingest test results.

 The test results are written to `reports/junit.xml` which is a path relative to the `src/client-app` folder.
 Because you may test this locally, it's probably worth adding the `reports` folder to your `.gitignore` file to avoid it accidentally being committed.

-## Tests results are reported in Azure Pipelines UI
+## Report test results in Azure Pipelines UI

 Our tests are running, but we're not seeing the results in the Azure Pipelines UI.
 For that we need the [`PublishTestResults` task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/publish-test-results-v2).